aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

                         └→ FAIL → FAILED [Done]
 ```

-#### 4.8.5 Replay Optimization
+#### 4.8.5 ReplayChildren Option

-The SDK SHOULD support `ReplayChildren` option:
+The SDK MUST pass the `ReplayChildren` option to the API when starting a CONTEXT if it needs to access children state during replay:

-- When `false` and context is completed, child operations are not included in future state loads
+- When `false` (default): Child operations are not included in state when the context is completed
-- When `true`, child operations are retained for replay
+- When `true`: Child operations are included in state loads for replay

+**Use case:** The JS SDK uses `ReplayChildren: true` to support `parallel`/`map` operations that have a total size larger than the individual operation size limit.
+It requests children state and replays each branch to combine the output.

-This optimization is RECOMMENDED for large parallel operations and maps.
+This option is particularly useful for large parallel operations where the combined result exceeds size limits.

 ## 5. Checkpointing